-Modern technologies, starting from the mobile devices and ending with the wireless services, create need for mobile applications (apps) development.
-In fact, apps have become a key tool of real-time communication.
+Modern technologies, starting from mobile devices and ending with wireless services, create the need for mobile applications (apps) development.
+In fact, apps have become a key tool for real-time communication.

 An important prerequisite for the success of such applications is the speed, simplicity and personalization option.
 The need to return to the office in order to access the data with the advent of mobile applications is not necessary.
 Most of the tasks that managers only recently realized “from the table”, can now be done directly from the car, plane, at the client meeting, the golf course or simply sitting by the pool.

 The customer relationship apps help companies in managing data, such as customer contact information, appointments, meetings, monitoring of equipment orders and their history, the state of manufacturing, marketing activities, and many other aspects of the business.
 CRM apps allow businesses more efficient and reliable use of data through a simple and fast approach.
 Companies that use CRM apps, significantly improve the efficiency of their business.
 The end-customer mobile applications help the users manage more efficiently and transparently their reservations, shoppings, share own experiences, acquire attractive and customized offer and many other services.

 As shown in the U.S. survey from Gartner, by 2016, at least 50% of all corporate e-mail users will rely on mobile devices instead of a standard desktop, mainly because of greater convenience of use of mobile devices in business applications.